Dollar gains on rising coronavirus crisis concerns

 “On an EU-wide perspective that has not been forthcoming.”

-The Aussie AUD=D3, last at $0.6139, was also bruised by ratings agency S&P downgrading the outlook on Australia's sovereign AAA rating from stable to negative as it warned the cost of combating the coronavirus would weigh on the country's finances.
+The Aussie, last at $0.6139, was also bruised by ratings agency S&P downgrading the outlook on Australia’s sovereign AAA rating from stable to negative as it warned the cost of combating the coronavirus would weigh on the country’s finances.

-The dollar =USD, which for a month has very closely tracked risk appetite as investors and businesses fearing the worst have rushed to the world’s reserve currency, also edged up against the pound, the yen and the Swiss franc.
+The dollar, which for a month has very closely tracked risk appetite as investors and businesses fearing the worst have rushed to the world’s reserve currency, also edged up against the pound, the yen and the Swiss franc.

 “It’s a two steps forward, one step back situation,” said Bank of Singapore currency analyst Moh Siong Sim.

-Against a basket of currencies, the dollar edged up 0.3% to 100.170 =USD, and gained the same amount against the Chinese yuan CNY=.
+Against a basket of currencies, the dollar edged up 0.3% to 100.170, and gained the same amount against the Chinese yuan.
+[CNY/]

 Reporting by Tom Wilson in London; additional reporting by Tom Westbrook in SINGAPORE; Editing by Alexander Smith